Eddy-cs/Eddy-cs/README.md

 * 🌍  I'm based in New York, NY
 * ✉️  Employers and freelance requests can contact me at [eddysr.cs@gmail.com](mailto:eddysr.cs@gmail.com)
-* 🧠  I'm focused on Typescript and Redux
+* 🧠  I'm focused on Typescript and React
 * 🤝  Here is my portfolio: [eddysanchez.netlify.app/](https://eddysanchez.netlify.app/)
 * ⚡  I'm interested in AI side projects with OpenAI and Dall-e2